-USMLE® Step 1 is one of the main determining factors in your residency application.
-Residency coordinators have a filter when they are accepting applications, and one of the first variables they filter by is the Step 1 score.
-Check out the following data on pass rates from the USMLE®:
+Your USMLE Step 1 score is one of the main determining factors in your residency application.
+Residency coordinators have a filter when they are accepting applications, and one of the first variables they filter by is your Step 1 score.
+Check out the following data on pass rates from the USMLE:

 - U.S. Allopathic Schools 1st Time Takers